Lexyarthur/movie-director-data-scraping/README.md

 Scraped the entire list of BBC's 21st Century’s 100 greatest films and used the list to scrape the IMDB page of each movie titles and their directors.

-After first scraping the '100 greatest films' list, I outputted the result containing the movie critics' names, critics' organization, critics' countries of origin, movie names  and directors' names and year the movies were produced in `movie_data_copy.csv.`
+After first scraping the '100 greatest films' list, I outputted the result containing the movie critics' names, critics' organization, critics' countries of origin, movie names  and directors' names and year the movies were produced in `movie_data_copy.csv`.

 By individualizing the url of each movie director's imdb page, I am able to scrape the data for each name in the movie_data, loop through the table and find the imbd url for each name, date of birth of each director and country of origin of each director.